 Follow the steps and enter your information in each section.

-The more information on the profile the better.
-Currently, there are sections to include your Business:
+The more information on the profile, the better.
+Currently, there are sections to include about your business:

 - The year you opened

 There are also sections where you can include business categories such as Marketing Agency or HVAC Contractor to help Google pull your information accurately for search results.

 It’s vital that you enter accurate information in your Google Business Listing since you will show up on Google Maps.
 If your address is incorrect, your location on Google Maps and other directory listings may confuse customers.

 If you are in a service-based industry, you will want to hide your address.
 You must still include an address so that Google has a location to send your confirmation postcard to.
 However, you may not have a brick-and-mortar location as well as a service area.

 Google offers a few ways to verify your Google Business Listing; however, the majority of businesses will need to verify by mail.
 When you verify by mail, you will receive a postcard to the address you enter on your listing with a code.
 Follow the directions on the postcard.
 This is another opportunity to confirm whether Google has your company details correct.

 If your business is already showing up on Google Maps, but you haven’t claimed the listing, you can verify your listing by claiming it through Google Maps.
 After selecting Claim this Business > Manage Now > You will see this option: To choose a different business, click I own or manage another business.
 Simply go through the steps to complete the process.